michaelchisari/vmd/README.md

 **Description**

-VMD is a JS snippet that you load onto a page in order to design animations in real-time.
-Once you're done creating your animations, you can export them into 1-for-1 Velocity code.
+VMD is a JS snippet that you load onto a page in order to create animations in real-time.
+Once you're done creating, you can export your work into 1-for-1 Velocity code.
 (The code is also mostly compatible with jQuery and GSAP.)

 Watch this tutorial for the full overview: [youtu.be/7IxhIMIdkPs](http://youtu.be/7IxhIMIdkPs&hd=1).